 LaRose wondered if, after living there for a while, the bar’s sensations would disappear.
 She wondered mostly because of how weak the sensation was in their little trailer.
 It felt chilly, mostly, with the faint echo of a snap and spark.
 Like someone had broken a matchstick while trying to light it.
 But was that telling her something about her home, or was it just the empath’s equivalent of being able to smell everyone’s home but your own?
 LaRose could not conjure visions of her own soul, so it made sense that she would not see emotional residue that her own soul left.

-On the other hand, she could see her mother’s soul (shaped like a curly coated amber cat, who floated rather than walked behind her and seemed eternally miffed).
+On the other hand, she could see her mother’s soul (shaped like a carved sandstone cat, who hovered over her shoulder with a mild irritation frozen on its face).
 So shouldn’t she be able to see emotional residues that her mother left?
 On the other hand, her mother was sometimes gone from the trailer for weeks at a time.

 It was a mystery.
 Living with Uncle Taylor would solve it.